 Netflix: Here, I’ll put it on.

-Our minds: I’m just literally here to read about it.
+Your mind: I’m just literally here to read about it.
 Nothing more.

 Netflix: It’s playing.
 Enjoy! 🙂

-That’s Netflix trying to persuade us (in the most natural way possible) to watch by showing us the trailer as soon as we click on a movie or series.
-Most times, we end up watching just because of this natural persuasion by their search engine.
+That’s the power the platform has to persuade us (in the most natural way possible) to watch by showing us the trailer as soon as we click on a movie or series.
+We often end up watching because of this natural persuasion by their search engine.

-Now, this process comprises five different phases or steps, and in every phase, a well-tested and honed CX strategy plays a crucial role.
+Now, this process comprises six different phases or steps.
+A well-tested and honed CX strategy plays a crucial role in every phase.
 Let’s talk about it one by one.

-#1 Identifying The Need
+#1 Identify The Need

 Necessity is the mother of all inventions.
 That’s true, even for customers.

-So, as a company, you and your team’s job is to identify when or why your target audience feels this need and prepare a CX strategy to attract them for a purchase.
+So, as a company, you and your team must identify when or why your target audience feels this need and prepare a CX strategy to attract them for a purchase.
 This strategy is a bottom-of-the-funnel activity.

-#2 Looking For A Solution
+#2 Look For A Solution

 The second step in the decision-making process is research.
-No matter how instinctive a buyer is, some thought definitely goes into buying an item.
+No matter how instinctive a buyer is, some thought goes into buying an item.
 This is where blogs, tutorials, and videos form part of your CX strategy.

-#3 Knowing The Alternatives
+#3 Know The Alternatives

 So here, they will evaluate, mark, and put away every review, advertisement, and marketing campaign they see.
-This is the part where their experience of using your website or free trails should be top-notch.
+This is where their experience of using your website or accessible trails should be top-notch.

-#4 Selecting The Best
+#4 Select The Best

-#5 Evaluating The Purchase
+#5 Evaluate The Purchase

 Is the product worth its cost?
 Is it worth recommending to others?
 Will I want to renew its subscription/Will I want to purchase this again?
 And so on.

 A negative experience here can lead them to go away, while a positive one can turn them into your loyalists.
 And your post-purchase CX strategy determines that.